scrath101/scrath101/README.md

 🌱 I’m currently learning C

-💞️ I’m looking to collaborate on Taijuu projects.
+💞️ I’m looking to collaborate on Taijuu and Gilen projects.

 📫 How to reach me:

-Don't tell me about games.